 Although you have a number of restorative options for the treatment of missing teeth, none have proven to be as functionally effective and durable as dental implants.
 In many cases, dental implants may be the only logical choice for the restoration of all necessary functionality of the teeth and supporting structures.

-Dental implants are precision devices that are used to replace the root of a missing tooth.
+Dental implants are precision devices used to replace the root of a missing tooth.
 These titanium screws or cylinders are anchored into the jawbone where it can support a single tooth crown, a multi-tooth bridge, or stabilize a removable partial or full denture.

-Teeth are lost because of:
+Teeth are lost due to:

 You will feel self-conscious when you smile or talk.
 Tooth loss will have a negative effect on your eating habits, which could lead to health problems like malnutrition.